Lower Bounds on the F-pure Threshold and Extremal Singularities: Geometric Properties of Extremal Singularities

 \begin{proof} The hyperplane sections of $X$ are extremal by Theorem \ref{sections}.
 So the smooth hyperplane sections are cones over full rank extremal singularities, and hence all projectively equivalent to the diagonal hypersurface $\sum_{i=1}^n x_i^{p^e+1}$ by Theorem \ref{fullrank}. \end{proof}

-The converse of Corollary \ref{cor1} is a theorem of Beauville \cite{beauville}; restated in our language, it says that if a smooth projective hypersurface $X$ has the property that the smooth hyperplane sections are isomorphic to each other, then $X$ is an extremal hypersurface.
+\begin{remark} The converse of Corollary \ref{cor1} is a theorem of Beauville \cite{beauville}; restated in our language, it says that if a smooth projective hypersurface $X$ has the property that all its smooth hyperplane sections are isomorphic to each other, then $X$ is an extremal hypersurface. \end{remark}